-Twyla Storey, Flin Flon, MB
+Twyla Storey, Flin Flon, MB CEO Non-Voting Board Member

-The 2020 Board of Directors extends a huge thank you to all the communities for the outstanding support we received throughout this fiscal year.
-The mission of the NHF is to be an independent agency whose purpose is to receive and maintain funds to apply to meeting the needs of the Northern Health Region.
+The 2021 Board of Directors extends a huge thank you to all the communities for the outstanding support we received throughout this fiscal year.
+The Northern Health Foundation is a volunteer-based organization established by Northerners, for the benefit of Northerners, supporting the health needs of the Northern Health Region.
 The Foundation relies on donations from individuals, organizations and businesses as well as from monies raised during events and through community fundraising initiatives.
 These donations help us fund a variety of purchases, programs and projects for all who are served by the Northern Health Region.